 Panfish are prolific spawners and repopulate the waters as fast as they are harvested.
 A common problem with panfish fishing is that the waters are under-fished causing panfish to overpopulate.
 As a result they tend to stay small in size due to lack of food source.

-The list of panfish is comprised of many fishes each called by a variety of names.
+The term "panfish" comprises many species, each called by a variety of names.
 The bluegill tops the list and is the most common.

-Panfish fishing information for other states.
+Sunfish information in other states.

 Learn the lifecycle of a panfish

 There is a host of panfish anglers can pursue.
 Visit the panfish fishing page for details on many of these sunfish you might encounter in Connecticut fishing waters.
-The panfish fishing videos offer a first hand look a anglers catching panfish.